la-ots/pelican/docs/foundation/index.md

 ---
 title: Foundation
-summary: These pieces create the base of Pelican.
-These pieces must be properly understood to get the most out of it.
+summary: There’s a few things which make Pelican.
+Get to know how they work together.
 tags: foundation
 layout: area-page
 index: true